 The 'Scream' movies have featured everyone -- from [SPOILER!]
 Shaggy to Sidney's boyfriend's mom to her long-lost bro -- as the Ghostface killer, but in reality, there were two gents that put in the major leg work.
 Dane Farwell (shown on the far right in the photo below) was the guy dressed up in the masked killer's costume most of the time in the first two films and the fourth, while Roger Jackson was the one who produced that creepy voice.
 That's right, kids, it wasn't a machine that did it.
 Farwell is actually a sought-after stunt man with credits that include 'Pirates of the Caribbean,' 'Titanic,' 'LOST' and 'Forrest Gump,' while Jackson has a long resume of video game voice acting gigs and is the voice of Mojo JoJo on 'Powerpuff Girls.'

-It’s kind of sad to think that crazed creeper Red Pyramid from ‘Silent Hill’ won’t be showing up in ‘Silent Hill: Revelations.’
-It was one of the more visually intriguing monsters of the horror film genre and we have Roberto Campanella to thank for that.
+That crazed creeper Red Pyramid/Pyramid Head from ‘Silent Hill’ was one of the more visually intriguing monsters of the horror film genre, and we have Roberto Campanella to thank for that.
 Not only was he the man underneath that complex-looking Red Pyramid costume, but he also choreographed the movements of the nurses, the grey children and the rest of the monsters.
 As a professional dancer and choreographer, Campanella helped decide who should play the three main monsters, of which he ended up playing one.
 He also appeared as the distorted janitor in the film.